Sharecare Inc. (SHCR) Shares Down Despite Recent Market Volatility

-Sharecare Inc. (NASDAQ: SHCR)’s stock price has decreased by -4.48 compared to its previous closing price of 2.23.
-However, the company has seen a fall of -6.99% in its stock price over the last five trading days.
+Sharecare Inc. (NASDAQ: SHCR)’s stock price has decreased by -2.74 compared to its previous closing price of 1.46.
+However, the company has seen a -35.45% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Sharecare Inc. (NASDAQ: SHCR) Right Now?

-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for SHCR is $3.63, which is $1.49 above the current price.
-The public float for SHCR is 317.85M and currently, short sellers hold a 2.51% ratio of that float.
-The average trading volume of SHCR on March 29, 2023 was 1.02M shares.
+The average price point forecasted by analysts for Sharecare Inc. (SHCR) is $3.19, which is $1.77 above the current market price.
+The public float for SHCR is 317.85M, and currently, short sellers hold a 2.51% ratio of that float.
+The average trading volume of SHCR on April 03, 2023 was 1.11M shares.

 SHCR’s Market Performance